T-Mobile Video Calling is a feature that's built in as part of the dialer on some T-Mobile phones.

 - Under Browse by category, select Video calling.

 When you use Video Calling, make sure that:

-- Both participants need to be using a T-Mobile Video Calling device.
-(This is limited to two participants at this time.)
-If one of the devices moves out of range of the required network, the video will be lost and the call reverts back to a voice only.
+- Both participants need to be using a T-Mobile Video Calling device (limited to two participants).
+If one of the devices moves out of range of the required network, the video will be lost and the call reverts back to voice only.